 Furthermore, when you have your own company, one of the main responsibilities is filing annual company accounts.
 A good accountant will take care of this for you.
 They will also look after the filing of official documents and let you know when to make a payment for a limited company tax liability.

-What tax does a limited company pay, and the types of contractor taxes
+Limited company tax explained and the types of contractor taxation

 The first type of UK limited company tax is Corporation Tax.
-This is payable by every company that makes a profit every 12 months.
+Limited companies pay Corporation Tax and this is payable by every company that makes a profit every 12 months.
 CT is the main tax within contractor taxes.

 It makes sense to claim for all your genuine business expenses each year.
 This includes both rechargeable expenses to your client and non-rechargeable ones.
 Expenses help to lower your company’s profit.
 Therefore, they give tax relief which, in turn, reduces your company’s overall Corporation Tax bill.